fusical/emotiw/README.md

 - notebooks/ - notebooks for training and prediction

 ### Try it out
-Run this [notebook](notebooks/FINAL-ensemble_fc_predictions_v2-with-laugh-with-TEST.ipynb) to see how our model works on the dataset
+Run this [notebook](notebooks/FINAL-ensemble_fc_predictions_v2-with-laugh-with-TEST.ipynb) to see how our model works on the dataset.

 ### Model Emporium
-We provide many of the models we trained [here](model-emporium.md)
+We provide many of the models we trained [here](model-emporium.md).

 ## Results